 Up to four (4) persons selected by the Provost, at least one of whom shall be a Department Chair from within the college/school;

-Three (3) full-time tenured faculty members of the college/school holding the rank of Professor, excluding participants in the Faculty Early Retirement Program, selected by the full-time faculty of the college/school in a manner determined by them;
+Three (3) full-time tenured faculty members of the college/school holding the rank of Professor, excluding participants in the Faculty Early Retirement Program, selected by the full-time faculty of the college/school in a manner determined by them in accordance with Section VI.A.4. above;

-One (1) full-time permanent staff member selected in accordance with Section VI.A.7. above; and.
+One (1) full-time permanent staff member selected in accordance with Section VI.A.7. above;

-One (1) full-time student who is a declared major in the college/school selected by Associated Students, Inc.
+One (1) full-time student who is a declared major in the college/school selected by Associated Students, Inc.; and

+Director of Development for the college/school conducting the search.

 2. Dean of Library Services